Зміст курсу

 Classification with Python

-Running a loop and calculating cross-validation scores for some range of k values to choose the highest sounds like a no-brainer.
-And that's the most frequently used approach. sklearn
+You can use cross-validation to measure the model's performance.
+Running a loop and calculating cross-validation scores for a range of k values to select the highest is a straightforward approach.
+This is the most commonly used method. sklearn

 The param_grid